The Poodle (Standard): A Royal History and Elegant Charm

 Introduction

 In the world of canine companions, few breeds possess the unique blend of elegance, intelligence, and versatility that defines the Standard Poodle.
 These dogs, known for their distinctive appearance and incredible intelligence, have a rich history dating back centuries.
-In this comprehensive piece, we will delve into the fascinating world of the Standard Poodle, exploring its history, breed group, size, coat, color and appearance, and addressing the common questions: "Do Poodle dogs smell?" and "Do Poodles smell a lot?"
+In this comprehensive piece, we will delve into the fascinating world of the Standard Poodle, exploring its history, breed group, size, coat, colour and appearance, and addressing the common questions: "Do Poodle dogs smell?" and "Do Poodles smell a lot?"

 Breed History